Save up to 25%… Shop Our Birthday Sale Now!

 Amauroderma rugosum Photo Credit: Kwan Han

-Some speculate that black Reishi could also have been Polyporus melanopus, which is white when young but gradually turns brown with a brown-to-black stem.
+Some speculate that black reishi mushrooms could also have been Polyporus melanopus, which is white when young but gradually turns brown with a brown-to-black stem.

 Purple Reishi (Ganoderma sinense)